-Spending Order
+Spending Order Policy

-When an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the District, including Building Fund (Measure B), considers restricted funds to have been spent first.
-When an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the District, considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the governing board has provided otherwise in its commitment or assignment actions.
+When an expenditure is incurred for purposes for which both restricted and unrestricted fund balance is available, the District considers restricted funds to have been spent first.
+When an expenditure is incurred for which committed, assigned, or unassigned fund balances are available, the District considers amounts to have been spent first out of committed funds, then assigned funds, and finally unassigned funds, as needed, unless the governing board has provided otherwise in its commitment or assignment actions.